 A survey of the art of Italy from 1300 to 1520.
 Emphasis is placed on major artists of the 15th and early 16th centuries.

-ART 335 AMERICAN ARCHITECTURE AND URBAN PLANNING Three credit hours
+ART 335 AMERICAN ARCHITECTURE AND URBAN PLANNING

 A study of American architecture and urban planning from the colonial era to the present with Cleveland serving as an appropriate case study.